 I’m Charlotte, I run a business called Witchin, where I sell prints, t-shirts and home decor.
-My most recent product is my own luxury tarot deck with extra shine for the witch who wants something extra special.
+My most recent product is my luxury tarot deck with an extra shine for the witch who wants something extra special.
 I also do graphic design and recently worked in the music industry.

 Tell me a little bit about your journey with Witchin?

 Absolutely.
-I started Witchin with a friend in 2018 as we loved creating things and coming up with ideas and plus, I already had a lot of designs.
+I started Witchin with a friend in 2018 as we loved creating things and coming up with ideas and, I already had a lot of designs.
 I did actually have a shop a couple of years before that and because of that, we had a lot of the building blocks that I needed to create the shops.
 If it wasn’t for the first one, the second one wouldn’t have happened.
 So that was very much part of the journey.
 My friend did split with me last year, as we had very different ideas of what we wanted from the business because I wanted this to potentially be my full-time job in the long run.
 The business is all about positivity, inclusion and mental health.

 Do you think the fact you are running the business solo impacts how you show up now versus say two years ago?

 Yeah, absolutely.
 When it was two of us running it, we tried to compete with bigger stores, such as the high street shops.
 I’ve realised now that it’s a good thing that I don’t run or market my shop like a big store and that’s a really nice thing.
 I can have customers come in, and they’ll message me on Instagram or Tiktok, or I’ll sometimes have them email me and we’ll have a conversation.
 I’ve made friends through the shop that I never in a million years thought that I would make, as well as fellow shops who do similar things to what I do.
 I actually have a group of shops who we call ourselves a coven.
 I could not have done it without them.
-We’ll message each other on the daily where we talk about our shops, marketing and obstacles etc: I have a tendency to overanalyze and overthink everything, so having that chat helps enormously.
+We’ll message each other on the daily where we talk about our shops, marketing and obstacles etc: I tend to overanalyze and overthink everything, so having that chat helps enormously.

 What drew you to the shop idea in the first place?